qualys-marketing/www.qualys.com/README.md

 10. Migrate some code that the automation script could not migrate.
 11. Rename all data.js files to 11tydata.js
 12. Migrate data.js files that generate multiple pages, e.g. press releases, manually
+13. Migrate data.js files that pull data from Contentful, e.g. privacy policy, manually
-12. Migrate all other 73 data.js files manually.
+14. Migrate all other data.js files manually.

 ### Help
 Confused?
 Try diffing similar pages that have already been migrated, e.g. company.hbs to company.njk.